abadid/cmsc424-spring2018/project2/README.md

 where total_ticket_sales = (select min(total_ticket_sales) from airlinesales);
 ```

 Note that we do not report the `airlineid` even if it has the minimum `total_ticket_sales` provided it had minimum `total_ticket_sales` for the previous transaction as well.
+It is not immediately obvious if this `reportmin` table can be kept updated using a view.
+Therefore we want you to implement this logic within the trigger function.

 You should be able to load the `flightsales` database by `\i trigger-database.sql`.
 We have already created the `airlinesales` and the `reportmin` tables for you.
 The trigger code should be submitted in `trigger.sql` file.
 Running `psql -f trigger.sql flightsales` should generate the trigger without errors.

 In the following link, you’ll find some useful trigger examples to get started:
 https://www.postgresql.org/docs/9.2/static/plpgsql-trigger.html